-Daniel Harrison | Church212°
+Daniel Harrison | Church212

 This post is a sequel to a previous post, The Great Reset’s Greatest Barrier, where I discussed our hope to move toward a more just, free, and prosperous future.
+Despite our best efforts though, things don’t get better.

-We will never legislate our way to a better society.
+The point is that we will never legislate our way to a better society.
 We can’t just apply the scientific method and hope our problems will go away.
 No human effort of any kind will reset the world.

 That’s why the core doctrine of Christianity is the resurrection.
 The resurrection is actually about resetting the world.